PercentMage9/TTimer/README.md

 ## Feedback and Contributions

-We welcome your feedback and contributions to make TTimer even better.
+I welcome your feedback and contributions to make TTimer even better.
 If you encounter issues, have suggestions, or want to contribute to its development, please check out our [Contribution Guidelines](CONTRIBUTING.md).

 ## License